CraftedInc/Appcrafted_Unity_Plugin/README.md

     ninjaName = asset.attributes["name"] as string;

-The values of attribute are of type Object, so you have to cast to specific types when you use them.
+The values of attribute are of type **object**, so you have to cast to specific types when you use them.
 In the example above, the value of the "name" attribute is a string, so we add "as string" to the end of the dictionary.

 as string
 as double
 as Texture2D
+as AssetBundle
 as string[]
 as double[]